- Inviting and setting up your team

 b) Upload and sign lets you upload a file to send for e-signing.

-- Click the Signees button and choose New,
+- Click the Signees button under the project’s document and click New signee,

 Entering your message and sending for signing

-You have created a project and added signees.
-Continue by clicking the Send for signing button.
+Once you have created a project and added signees, continue by clicking the Send for signing button.

 - Fill out your message to the signees,